felias-fogg/dw-link/docs/manual.md

 * target is connected (LED is on)
 * error state, i.e., not possible to connect to target or internal error (LED blinks furiously every 0.1 sec)

-If the hardware debugger is in the error state, one should try to find out the reason by typing the command `x/1db 0xffffffff`, study the [error message table](#fatalerror) at the end of the document, finish the GDB session, reset the debugger, and restart everything.
+If the hardware debugger is in the error state, one should try to find out the reason by typing the command `monitor lasterror`, study the [error message table](#fatalerror) at the end of the document, finish the GDB session, reset the debugger, and restart everything.
 If the problem persists, please check the section on [trouble shooting](#trouble).

 <a name="section5"></a>